strike65/SwiftyBoost/README.md

 Core APIs live in `Sources/SwiftyBoost`, with entry points in `SwiftyBoost.swift` and focused implementations under `Math/SpecialFunctions`.
 The `Sources/CBoostBridge` target hosts the C++ interop layer that forwards into `extern/boost`; run `git submodule update --init --recursive` whenever Boost is refreshed.
 Swift Testing suites that mirror the public API reside in `Tests/SwiftyBoostTests`, and the optional `SwiftyBoostDemo` workspace exercises the package inside an app target.

 ### Build, Test, and Development Commands
 Use `swift build` for a macOS/iOS-compatible build.
 Execute `swift test` to run the entire suite, or narrow scope with `swift test --filter FactorialAndCombinatoricsTests`. `swift package generate-xcodeproj` is handy when you need an Xcode project for debugging.
-When modifying the bridge, rebuild with `swift build -Xcxx -std=c++20` to ensure compiler flags match the manifest.
+The manifest sets the C++ language standard to match the project; no extra flags are required for normal builds.

 ### Coding Style & Naming Conventions
 Follow the Swift API Design Guidelines: types in PascalCase, methods and variables in camelCase, and namespaces grouped with nested structs (see `Sources/SwiftyBoost/Math/Namespaces.swift`).
 Prefer 4-space indentation and trailing commas in multiline literals.
 Keep bridge helpers prefixed with `bs_` to align with exported headers and avoid symbol clashes.
 Run `swift format .` before submitting, and align Boost-facing C++ changes with LLVM-style formatting.